Dr-Salcedo/hepatocellular_carcinoma_one_year_survival/README.md

 Prior to running the logistic model, gender was bitwo additional features were created.
 The first a widely used clinical scoring method to predict 3 month mortality rates in patients with end-stage liver disease--the Model for End-Stage Liver Disease Score (MELD).
 It stratifies severity of end-stage liver disease for transplant planning.
 The second feature created was a Fibrosis-4 Index (FIB-4) score.
 The FIB-4 Index score is a noninvasive estimate of liver scarring in HCV and HBV patients.
 Together these 2 features contributed an approximate 3% improvement to the model's overall predictive ability.

-Model for End-Stage Liver Disease Score (MELD)
+Figure 6: Model for End-Stage Liver Disease Score (MELD)

-Figure 6
 <img src="images/meld_score.png" width="800">